atomecorp/atome/documentation/framework/what_is_it.md

 Say goodbye to file format: here any tools can alter any data.
 -

-- No filetype but instead unique objet called an atome
+- No filetype but instead a unique objet call  "atome"
 - Any atome can then be modified by any available api or tool.
 - Only one type means no more file format, this is the guaranty that documents can always be open, shared and edited.